sokcheng/Kitsuchan-NG/README.md

   Channel IDs are stored as SHA-512 hashes.
 * `EXTENSIONS` - This overrides the bot's default extension list.

+For your convenience, a `config.json.example` file is provided.
 In the future, one objective of mine is to implement per-cog settings.

 By default, `kitsuchan-ng` uses `kit!` for its prefix where `kit` are the first three letters of the bot account's username.
 You can override this with the aforementioned `COMMAND_PREFIX`